SN 2020bqj: a Type Ibn supernova with a long lasting peak plateau

 \subsection{Early phase lightcurve}

-During the first seven days after discovery, across four epochs, the lightcurve of SN\,2020bqj appeared to reach a peak in $g$- and $r$-band at the second epoch (+4.2 days), with $M_r$ = $-19.23\pm0.07$ and $M_g$ = $-19.40\pm0.07$, see Fig.~\ref{fig:peak_comparison}.
-The risetime to this early peak was constrained to < 5.7 days in rest-frame, based on the last pre-discovery limits.
+SN\,2020bqj reached its plateau magnitude in $r$-band at the second epoch (+4.2 days), with $M_r$ = $-19.23\pm0.07$, whereas in $g$-band the plateau had already been reached at the discovery epoch (+1.4 days), with $M_g$ = $-19.43\pm0.07$, see Fig.~\ref{fig:peak_comparison}.
+Based on the last pre-discovery limits the risetime to the peak plateau in $r$-band is constrained to < 5.7 days in rest-frame.
 Such a photometric evolution is typical for a rapidly-evolving SN Ibn, as depicted by the $g$- and $r$-band lightcurves of SN\,2018bcc, a SN Ibn with a particularly well-sampled rise to peak \citep{karamehmetoglu2019}.
-Also shown in Fig.~\ref{fig:peak_comparison} is the Type Ibn $R$/$r$-band template lightcurve constructed by \citet{hosseinzadeh2017}, based on a sample of 18 Type Ibn SNe from the intermediate Palomar Transient Factory \citep[iPTF][]{kulkarni2013} and the literature.
-The absolute $r$-band magnitude of SN\,2020bqj at the early peak is consistent with the SN Ibn template.
-The rise to peak of SN\,2020bqj is fast compared to the template, but as noted in \citet{hosseinzadeh2017} the early phases of the SN Ibn template are poorly sampled due to the limited number of SNe Ibn in the literature with pre-peak coverage.
+Also shown in Fig.~\ref{fig:peak_comparison} is the Type Ibn $R$/$r$-band template lightcurve constructed by \citet{hosseinzadeh2017}, based on a sample of 18 Type Ibn SNe from the intermediate Palomar Transient Factory \citep[iPTF; ][]{kulkarni2013} and the literature.
+The absolute $r$-band magnitude of SN\,2020bqj of the peak plateau is consistent with the peak of the SN Ibn template.
+The rise to the peak plateau of SN\,2020bqj is fast compared to the template, but as noted in \citet{hosseinzadeh2017} the early phases of the SN Ibn template are biased due to the limited number of SNe Ibn in the literature with pre-peak coverage and not taking into account upper limits.
 As such, a better comparison is with the lightcurve of SN\,2018bcc.
 The first $r$-band data point of SN\,2018bcc shown in Fig.~\ref{fig:peak_comparison} was not included in the initial study by \citet{karamehmetoglu2019}, but recovered after re-analysis of the data.